-Rental Housing Conversion and Sale Amendment Act of 2005: The city continues to enforce the Rental Housing Conversion and Sale Amendment Act of 2005, also known as the Tenant Opportunity to Purchase Act.
-Prior to the sale of both multi-family and single-family properties, tenants have the opportunity to purchase their building or assign their rights to a third-party.
-Low-interest loans are available to tenant groups that want to purchase- and in many cases rehabilitate their building - when their landlord decides to sell.
+Rental Housing Conversion and Sale Amendment Act of 2005:The city continues to enforce the Rental Housing Conversion and Sale Amendment Act of 2005, also known as TOPA.
+Before the sale of both multi-family and single-family properties, tenants have the opportunity to purchase their building or assign their rights to a third-party.
+Low-interest loans are available to tenant groups that want to purchaseand in many cases rehabilitate their building - when their landlord decides to sell.
 Without financial and technical assistance provided by this program, many tenant groups are unable to take advantage of the important right they have in DC to potentially purchase and preserve their housing and retain its affordability when their apartment building is being sold.

-District Opportunity to Purchase Act: The District Opportunity to Purchase Act gives the Mayor the opportunity to purchase rental housing consisting of 5 or more rental units in which at least 25% or more of the rental units are deemed affordable (i.e., equal to or less than 30% of the monthly income of a household with an income of 50% of the area median income for the District metropolitan area).
+District Opportunity to Purchase Act(DOPA): DOPA gives the Mayor the opportunity to purchase rental housing consisting of five or more rental units in which at least 25 percent or more of the rental units are deemed affordable (that is, equal to or less than 30 percent of the monthly income of a household with an income of

+50 percent AMI for the District metropolitan area).
 In the event tenants decline to exercise their opportunity to purchase, the Mayor may elect to purchase the property with the objective of increasing affordable units in the building.
 DHCD is working internally on draft regulations and plans to complete and publish regulations early in the consolidated planning period.

-Disposition of District Land for Affordable Housing Act of 2013: The Disposition of District Land for Affordable Housing Act of 2013, which requires that public land dispositions with a housing component restrict a percentage of their project for affordable dwelling units- 30% in locations within 1⁄2 mile of a metro station or 1⁄4 mile from a bus priority corridor/streetcar line, and 20% in all other areas.
-In housing built as rental, one-fourth of the affordable units shall be reserved for residents making 30 percent or less of area median income (AMI).
-The rest of the affordable units shall be restricted to residents making 50 percent of AMI or less.
-In homeownership buildings, half of the affordable units shall be restricted for residents earning 50 percent of AMI or less and the other half would be for those earning 80 percent of AMI or less.
+Disposition of District Land for Affordable Housing Act of 2013: This law requires that public land dispositions with a housing component restrict a percentage of their project for affordable dwelling units: 30 percent in locations within 1/2 mile of a metro station or 1/4 mile from a bus priority corridor/streetcar line, and 20 percent in all other areas.
+In housing built as rental, one-fourth of the affordable units shall be reserved for residents making 30 percent or less AMI.
+The rest of the affordable units shall be restricted to residents making 50 percent AMI or less.
+In homeownership buildings, half of the affordable units shall be restricted for resident and the other half would be for those earning 80 percent AMI or less.

-Property Tax Credits: Eligible homeowners, non-profit organizations, and shared equity investors, may receive a five (5)-year tax abatement and be exempt from paying recordation and transfer taxes.
-To qualify, the property owner must earn less than 50% of AMI and the home value must be less than \$356,000.
+Property Tax Credits: Eligible homeowners, non-profit organizations, and shared equity investors, may receive a five year tax abatement and be exempt from paying recordation and transfer taxes.
+To qualify, the property owner must earn less than 50 percent AMI and the home value must be less than \$356,000.
 Property tax relief is also available for older adults over the age of 65 and disabled property owners.
-The benefit reduces a qualified homeowner's property tax by 50%.
-To qualify, the homeowner must own over 50% of the property/unit and earn less than \$127,100 in the prior calendar year.
+The benefit reduces a qualified homeowner's property tax by 50 percent.
+To qualify, the homeowner must own over 50 percent of the property/unit and earn less than \$127,100 in the prior calendar year.

-Inclusionary Zoning: In August of 2009, the District implemented its Inclusionary Zoning program, which affords private sector development companies the right to additional density for their projects in exchange for making 8-10% of units in the project affordable to households who earn less than 50-80% of area median income.
+Inclusionary Zoning: In August 2009, the District implemented its Inclusionary Zoning program, which affords private sector development companies the right to additional density for their projects in exchange for making 8 percent-10 percent of units in the project affordable to households who earn less than 50 percent-80 percent AMI.
 Inclusionary Zoning is an important part of DC's affordable housing strategy, producing new affordable units often in locations that are high cost and highly competitive.
-The housing is created without using subsidy from the Housing Production Trust Fund or federal resources.
-DHCD, in collaboration with the Office of Planning, will continue to evaluate the effectiveness of this program and propose zoning amendments as needed.
+The housing is created without using subsidy from the HPTF or federal resources.
+DHCD, in collaboration with the OP, will continue to evaluate the effectiveness of this program and propose zoning amendments as needed.